 - This pub is part of the project, "Ticks as treasure troves: Molecular discovery in new organisms."
-Visit the project page for more background and context. - We used this method to generate a data set from tick salivary glands, described here.
+Visit the project narrative for more background and context. - We used this method to generate a data set from tick salivary glands, described here. - This method features a detailed protocol, which you can view here.